FredM67/PVRouter-3-phase/Readme.md

 In my variant of Robin's sketch, the 3 loads are still physically independent, so it means, the router will divert surplus of energy to the first load (highest priority) from 0% to 100%, then to the second (0% to 100%) and finally to the third.

-To avoid that the priorities stays all the time unchanged, which would mean that load 1 will run much more than load 2, which again will run much more than 3, I've added a priority management.
+To avoid that the priorities stay all the time unchanged, which would mean that load 1 will run much more than load 2, which again will run much more than 3, I've added a priority management.
 Each day, the load priorities are rotated, so over many days, all the heating elements will run somehow the same amount of time.

 ### Off-peak period detection

-Depending on the country, some energy meters provide a switch which toggles on at the beginning of the off-peak period.
+Depending on the country, some energy meters provide a switch/relay which toggles on at the beginning of the off-peak period.
 It is intended to control a relay.
 If you wire it to a free digital pin of the router (in my case D3), you can detect off-peak/peak period.

 ### Force full power